nsf-lrose/lrose-releases/README.md

-# lrose-topaz
+# lrose-releases

 <img align="left" width="175" height="175" src="./docs/images/LROSE_logo_small.png">
 <img align="right" width="175" height="175" src="./docs/images/CYCLONE.jpeg">

-## **LROSE Topaz** - The Lidar Radar Open Software Environment "Cyclone" Release
+## **LROSE Colette** - The Lidar Radar Open Software Environment "Colette" Release

 [![DOI](https://zenodo.org/badge/339518592.svg)](https://zenodo.org/badge/latestdoi/339518592)

-The fourth LROSE release is called **"Topaz"** and encompasses six key toolsets that define a core lidar/radar workflow: *Convert, Display, QC, Grid, Echo, and Winds*
+The fourth LROSE release is called **"Colette"** and encompasses six key toolsets that define a core lidar/radar workflow: *Convert, Display, QC, Grid, Echo, and Winds*

-Topaz can be installed with pre-compiled binaries or compiled from source in C++ for native apps on Linux or Mac.
+Colette can be installed with pre-compiled binaries or compiled from source in C++ for native apps on Linux or Mac.
 Preliminary support is available for some tools on Windows.

-Full documentation for Topaz is available on the [LROSE website](https://wiki.lrose.net)
+Full documentation for Colette is available on the [LROSE website](https://wiki.lrose.net)

 We encourage users to [register](https://lrose.net/software.html) in order to receive critical software updates, and sign up for the mailing list to help build the LROSE community.